gholler-sopra/hydrator-plugins/transform-plugins/docs/NullFieldSplitter-splittertransform.md

 }
 ```

-This example takes splits input based on whether the ``email`` field is null.
+This example takes the split input based on whether the ``email`` field is null.
 For example, if the input to the plugin is:

 | id (long) | name (string) | email (nullable string)  |